-Strains between the North and South reached critical mass in the mid-19th Century, provoked by the election of the first Republican President, Abraham Lincoln.
-A mere month later, on December 20th, 1860, the South Carolina legislature reacted by voting to secede from the Union.
-By Spring, 1861, the Confederate States of America solidified, and in April cannons fired upon a Union fort in Charleston Harbor, triggering fraternal war.
+Strains between the North and South had reached critical mass by November, 1860.
+Escalating tensions burst with the election of America’s first Republican President, Abraham Lincoln.
+The South Carolina legislature responded by voting to secede from the Union on December 20th, a mere month later.
+By Spring 1861, the Confederate States of America solidified, and in April cannons fired upon a Union fort in Charleston Harbor.
+A bloody fraternal war began.

 In short, you’ve been played by your chosen betters.